acmucsd/ctfbot/README.md

 Edits the challenge variables in a predictable way.
 Each command infers the challenge from the current challenge channel.

-**Note 2**: Using `set publish` without specifying a publish time will set it to "now", publishing the challenge instantly.
+**Note**: Using `set publish` without specifying a publish time will set it to "now", publishing the challenge instantly.

 #### managing challenges